tekgeek88/crud-base-project-server-starter-react/README.md

 ### A typical top-level directory layout

     .
-    ├── client              # This project
+    ├── client              # The Streamy client
-    └── server              # The server to recieve
+    └── server              # This project
 > Mak sure to download both projects and use npm start on the server before starting the client

 ## CRUD Operations